California Break Down - Our Family Adventure Part 2

 Subway for dinner

-The Aquaduct (My son wanted to stop and see how the system works - not much to see but interesting!)
+The Aquaduct (My son wanted to stop and see how the system works - interesting for the engineers in the group!)

 The Getty Center (We ran out of time and didn't make this stop.
 This would have been a great spot - we stayed longer at Venice Beach checking out the art and watching the skate boarders a little longer than planned)